samu2604/PGM/README.md

 # PGM

-This repository contains the assigments relative to the probabilistic grafical models specialization
+This repository contains the assignments relative to the probabilistic grafical models specialization